plkpiotr/stock-exchange-frontend/README.md

 - Decrease number of letters in cards (limitation)
 - Rethink `min-height` of card
 - Add `404` view when user visit route different than described in routes
-- Delete all `console.log()`
-- Change `result` to payload

 In the future:
-- Think about names of actions
 - Think about names of constants
 - Add `permissions` to dashboard if necessary (id)
-- Add service when user try to visit `logout` without `login`
-- Add service double logout
 - Add `key-frames` animations for components in pages
 - Add validation in Formik
 - Add validation of up-to-date transactions
-- Think about `i18next`